David Peralta Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Yankees pitching staff ranks seventh in MLB.
+- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in the league.

-- The Yankees have a 3.64 team ERA that ranks third across all MLB pitching staffs.
+- The Yankees' 3.72 team ERA ranks seventh across all MLB pitching staffs.

-- The Yankees rank 13th in baseball in home runs given up (61 total, 1.1 per game).
+- Yankees pitchers combine to surrender 65 total home runs at a clip of 1.1 per game (to rank 15th in the league).

+- Cole gets the start for the Yankees, his 13th of the season.
+He is 6-0 with a 2.93 ERA and 79 strikeouts through 73 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty tossed 6 2/3 innings against the San Diego Padres, allowing one earned run while surrendering one hit.
+- In his most recent appearance on Sunday, the righty tossed six innings against the San Diego Padres, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.